Hoesik

-Origin

-The origin of the Hoesik was based on the word "Hoe-min" of the Joseon Dynasty.
-It is said that the word "Hoe-min" was used in order to make the kings and officials of Joseon become 'Let's be one'.
-It seems that the most likely theory has changed from the word "Hoe-min" to "Hoesik".
-In this way, Hoesik is not a place for the individual, as it can be interpreted as an interpretation that the king and his subjects should live together and eat together.

 History

-1980s~1990s
+The origin of hoesik was based on the word hoemin of the Joseon period.
+It is said that the word hoemin was used in order to make the kings and officials of Joseon become 'Let's be one'.
+It seems that the most likely theory has changed from the word hoemin to hoesik.
+In this way, hoesik is not a place for the individual, as it can be interpreted as an interpretation that the king and his subjects should live together and eat together.

 Under the influence of Korean traditional military cultures, those lower than the superior must drink.
 Binge drinking was mainly encouraged by the 'bomb shot' or 'poktanju,' including beer+spirits and soju+spirits.
 In the 1990s, however, the campaign for sound drinking started, and the culture to avoid social gatherings spread due to the IMF economic crisis.

-2000s~the present

-Companies and organizations are trying to improve their Hoesik culture as a reaction to the prevailing social atmosphere surrounding the issues of 'bombshot', drinking glasses, and sexual harassment.
+Companies and organizations are trying to improve their hoesik culture as a reaction to the prevailing social atmosphere surrounding the issues of 'bombshot', drinking glasses, and sexual harassment.
 Instead of focusing on just drinking and dancing, other forms of entertainment and cultural gatherings, such as watching movies and bowling are becoming increasingly common.